FAQs – HEART Score (For Communities) - KARE FAQs – HEART Score (For Communities) - KARE

 Why is this being implemented?

-We believe that having positive shared experiences on KARE is best for communities as well as Heroes.
+We believe that having positive shared experiences on KARE is beneficial for communities and Heroes.
 Heroes gain a better understanding of the communities they are applying to work for by referencing HEART score, while communities will have improved access to feedback regarding their actions and how those actions affect their success on KARE.
 This will enable operational leaders to make better-informed decisions on procedures.
 In addition, KARE account managers will be able to provide coaching opportunities as they see fit if a community is struggling.

 Where can I find my HEART Score?